Jeznar/GitRepo/Work_Log.md

 22.12.16 Added **reroll** option to **jez.combatInitiative(SUBJECT, options = {})** to allow forcing init roll even if subject has an initiative score already.

+22.12.16 **Protection from Evil and Good** updated style and added pairEffectsAsGM (using doOnUse which was previously not used)

 [Link back to my Documentation Listing](README.md)

 [Link back to my Repo Listing](https://github.com/Jeznar/Jeznar/blob/main/README.md)